MarkZhuVUW/log-file-parser/README.md

 ## How to build and run the program
 1. Run `./local-development/start.sh` to build the service according to `./api.json` and run it locally in a fairly simple docker container.
    Dockerfile and docker-compose.xml can be found under `./local-development` folder
-2. By running a test case within the `LogParsingControllerIT.java` we are running the simulation api with different input params.
-3. To test the API and see API documentation, import the `api.json` under the root folder into postman. https://learning.postman.com/docs/designing-and-developing-your-api/importing-an-api/
+2. To test the API and see API documentation, import the `api.json` under the root folder into postman. https://learning.postman.com/docs/designing-and-developing-your-api/importing-an-api/
    ![img.png](img.png)
-4. Remote JVM debug port expose to `8000`
+3. Remote JVM debug port expose to `8000`
-5. Unit tests post-fixed with `*Test.java`.
+4. Unit tests post-fixed with `*Test.java`.
 Component tests post-fixed with `*IT.java`
-7. Note that logging is disabled for performance for tests.
-8. Some test log files are stored under the `local-development/files` folder
+5. Some test log files are stored under the `local-development/files` folder